-(v) Poets and artists lauded Greece as the cradle of European civilisation.
-They mobilised public opinion to support its struggle against a Muslim empire.
-The English poet Lord Byron organised funds and later went to fight in the war.
+(v) Poets and artists lauded Greece as the cradle of European civilization.
+They mobilized public opinion to support its struggle against a Muslim empire.
+The English poet Lord Byron organized funds and later went to fight in the war.

-(vi) Ultimately, the Treaty of Constantinople of 1832 recognised Greece as an independent nation.
+(vi) Ultimately, the Treaty of Constantinople of 1832 recognized Greece as an independent nation.
 Its independence was guaranteed by Russia, England and France.

 (i) In the German regions a large number of political associations of middle-class professionals, businessmen and prosperous artisans met in the city of Frankfurt in the Church of St. Paul and decided to vote for an all-German National Assembly.

-(iii) When the deputies offered the crown to Friedrich Wilhelm IV, Kang of Prussia, he rejected it and joint other monarchs to oppose the elected assembly.
+(iii) When the deputies offered the crown to Friedrich Wilhelm IV, Kang of Prussia, he rejected it and joined other monarchs to oppose the elected assembly.

 (e) The role of women in nationalist struggles: